Hecla, South Dakota

 Hecla is a city in Brown County, South Dakota, United States, located only a few miles south of the North Dakota border.
 The population was 193 at the 2020 census.
 State Highway 37 runs along the east side of town.

 History

 Hecla was platted in 1886.
 It was named after Hekla, a stratovolcano in Iceland.
 A post office has been in operation in Hecla since 1886.
-Hecla was the first place to have a soil conservation district in South Dakota.
+Hecla was the first place in South Dakota to have a soil conservation district.